Got questions? You've come to the right place! If you can't find the answer you need then please do drop us an email and we'll be able to help.

 What support do I get when holding a Crafternoon?

-We want holding a Crafternoon to be a great experience for you, which is why we’re here to support you as much as we can.
-So if you find yourself with any questions or queries we’ll be on hand to help either by email or telephone at 0300 999 3887
+We'll be with you every step of the way as you plan your Crafternoon.
+So if you find yourself with any questions or queries we’ll be on hand to help either by email or telephone on 0300 999 3887.

-You’ll also need to keep an eye on your inbox as we’ll be sending you a series of enewsletters full of even more crafty ideas and advice in the run up to your Crafternoon and throughout your time fundraising for Mind.
+You’ll also need to keep an eye on your inbox as we’ll be sending you a series of enewsletters full of even more crafty ideas and advice in the run up to your Crafternoon.

 I’ve registered but I haven’t heard anything

-You should have received an email straight away when you registered which includes your Crafternoon information and fundraising pack.
-If you did not receive this you might need to register again or check in your junk folder.
+You should have received an email straight away when you registered.
+If you did not receive please check in your junk folder, or you may have to register again.

-If you also requested a pack to be sent to you in the post it should arrive in 10 working days from registration.
+Crafternoon kits will be sent out from 1 October.
+Your kit will be sent to you in the post, and it should arrive 10 working days after you register (if you do this after 1 October).
 If you have any difficulties with your registration please do give us a call on 0300 999 3887 or drop us an email.

 Is there a local Crafternoon event that I can attend?